thuhcsi/Melos/README.md

-S2S: Sentence-to-section Training with Multi-task Learning for LLM-Driven Song Generation
+Melos: Sentence-to-section Training with Multi-task Learning for LLM-Driven Song Generation